chatatechnologies/autoql-python-backend/README.md

-# AutoQL Example Python Backend
+# AutoQL Python Backend
-## Dashboards, Query Prompts, Data Alerts
+## Dashboards, Query Quick Start, Data Alerts

-The AutoQL Example Python Backend serves a sample REST API for managing Dashboards, Query Prompts, and Data Alerts.
+The AutoQL Python Backend serves as a sample REST API for managing Dashboards, Query Quick Start, and Data Alerts.

-Please note that this application is only intended to be an example and is missing some crucial elements, such as user authentication and error handling.
+Please note: This application is only intended to be an example and is missing some crucial elements, including user authentication and error handling.
 Therefore, it is not recommended for Production use in its current implementation.

 ### Setup